szwacz/fs-jetpack/README.md

 ## <a name="inspect"></a> inspect(path)
 also **inspectAsync(path)**

-Inspects given path (this is replacement for fs.stat).
+Inspects given path (replacement for fs.stat).

 **parameters:**
 `path` path to inspect.